rayglover-ibm/openblas-ci/README.md

 ## Structure

-Each release is split in to specific target platforms (Win/Mac/Linux/etc.), and within each release there are a number of builds corresponding to different toolchains, build configurations and CPU architectures.
+Each release is split in to specific target platforms (Win/Mac/Linux/etc.), and within each release there are a number of builds corresponding to different toolchains, build configurations and CPU architecture/microarchitecture.

 ## CMake support

 This repository contains `OpenBLASBootstrap.cmake` which provides functions for the discovery, downloading and setup of OpenBLAS in to your CMake project.
-For example, the following finds the latest available build for the current OS and makes the OpenBLAS target available to your project:
+For example, the following finds the latest available release for the current OS and makes the `OpenBLAS` target available to your project:

 ```cmake
 include ("OpenBLASBootstrap")